jasondchambers/www-jasonsblog/content/posts/softwarearchitecture/index.md

 ## Guidelines For Avoiding A Crufty Architecture

 Firstly, these are guidelines shaped by my experiences.
 They may or may not be applicable for your particular situation so don't follow blindly.

 ### Plan For Architecture Evolution

 We cannot predict the future.
 Nobody can, so why even attempt to make hard architectural decisions that you and the team will have to live with for many years?
 Instead, design and build for what you need and what you know right now.
 Evaluate the architecture by asking the question - "Is it still easy to change with confidence"?
 Over the course of two years, while at Urjanet we evolved the architecture three times (Ozone -> Smog -> Rainforest).
 Each iteration replaced the previous iteration.
 As this was a startup, the scale of each iteration met the scale needs of the growing business at the time.

+This incremental approach I have found is valuable because it helps to avoid over and under-engineering.

 ### Favor Small Independent Units Of Deployment

 Smaller units are lighter, easier to understand and as long as they are independent they support a higher rate of change with confidence.
-During my tenure with Lancope/Cisco as a Engineering Leader of the Strealthwatch/Secure Network Analytics product, we had major releases every six months.
+During my tenure with Lancope/Cisco as an Engineering Leader of the [Strealthwatch/Secure Network Analytics product](https://www.cisco.com/site/us/en/products/security/security-analytics/secure-network-analytics/index.html), we had major releases every six months.
 It was a large and complex product.
-We did attempt to accelerate the release cycle to every six months, but we had to backtrack because we increased maintenance costs as we increased the number of released versions we needed to support.
+We did attempt to accelerate the release cycle to every three months, but we had to backtrack because we increased maintenance costs as we increased the number of released versions we needed to support.
 In addition, the upgrade process was fairly involved and as such our customers were not able to upgrade at the same pace (the product is an on-premise product).
 The slow release cycle was frustrating to everybody.
 We knew the core product architecture needed some attention, but the market does not wait and so we needed a quick way to get value out to the market sooner.

 A creative work-around to these challenges, the concept of Apps were introduced.
 Apps are similar in concept to the apps you install on a smartphone; they are optional, independently releasable features that enhance and extend the capabilities of the core product.
 The release schedule for Apps is independent from the core product, and so they could be updated as needed and those updates are not tied to the schedule of a core release.
 The ability to gather timely customer feedback, iterate quickly, start with a clean-sheet and develop on a stable platform without the need for coordination across multiple teams enabled the various teams who worked on Apps to deliver some incredible results.
 The developer experience vastly improved.

+The design of UNIX provides a wonderful example of the enduring quality of modularity.

 ### Understand The Relationship Between the Architecture and the Organization Structure